In general, there are two types of questions which are asked in an interview:-

 Let’s solve some Case Studies and Guesstimates.
 This will also give you a glimpse of the type of questions which are asked in interviews 🙂

-1. How much is the annual income of a beggar in Bangalore(OYO – Second round interview)
+1. How much is the annual income of a beggar in Bangalore(Mynta – Second round interview)

 You can assume anything and everything under the Sun, just to try to keep the assumptions close to reality